lrstanley/girc/README.md

 - [ ] `MODE` tracking on a per-channel basis
 - [ ] `Event.PrettyString()`?
 - [ ] `Client.AddTmpCallback()` for one time use callbacks?
-- [ ] implement id's for callbacks, for allowance of removal?

 ## Installing